-One of the best examples of such lookalikes is Ainlanthus altissima (Tree of Heaven) and two native sumacs to the region, Rhus typhina (staghorn sumac) and Rhus glabra (smooth sumac).
-At a quick glance Tree of Heaven and native sumac may seem indistinguishable, or at least confusing, but upon closer inspection there are several key characteristics to look for that will quickly distinguish the invasive Ailanthus from the native sumacs.
+One of the best examples of such look-alikes is Ainlanthus altissima (Tree-of-Heaven) and two native sumacs to the region, Rhus typhina (staghorn sumac) and Rhus glabra (smooth sumac).
+At a quick glance Tree-of-Heaven and native sumac may seem indistinguishable, or at least confusing, but upon closer inspection there are several key characteristics to look for that will quickly distinguish the invasive Tree-of-Heaven from the native sumacs.

 If you can reach the leaves or a stem of the tree and break off a leaf or small twig you will be able to decipher which plant you have encountered.
-Ailanthus has a very pungent aroma at a broken section of a twig or crushed leaf.
+Tree-of-Heaven has a very pungent aroma at a broken section of a twig or crushed leaf.
 Some describe it as rancid peanut butter or burnt rubber.
-Sumac on the other hand does not have a very pungent odor and the leaves will have an average, mild vegetative scent.
+Sumac on the other hand, does not have a very pungent odor and its leaves will have an average, mild vegetative scent.

 Each plants’ leaves are also different, which can be observed on the leaflets (both species have compound leaves where there are numerous leaflets along one leaf stem).
 The leaflets of both sumacs are serrated or toothed while Tree-of-Heaven has almost entirely smooth leaflet edges (sumac on the left,Tree-of-Heaven on the right in the picture to the right).
 Also, Tree-of-Heaven leaflets contain one or more glands that can be found at the base of the leaflet.
 These glands are not present on sumac leaves.